First of all, there is a backstory to why this post exists. Actually three.

 - In a political group I belong to, I stated that Oshiomohle has been a very poor governor of Edo State.
 I was digitally slammed by a person who has worked with him in the capacity of an adviser.
 He came to Oshio’s defence by stating the random road and building projects Adams executed.
 I retorted by saying road contracts can be automated and are not necessarily evidence of good governance.

-- On Twitter, I stated with an air of authority and finality that The “gatherbrushing” I received there was quite vehement.
+- On Twitter, I stated with an air of authority and finality that “when it comes to government administration, El Rufai has no peer in Nigeria.”
+The “gatherbrushing” I received there was quite vehement.
 They insisted El Rufai is not above average.
 A few dozen tweets later, there was no agreement forthcoming.

 - It has been one year since the Federal Government and most State Governments began their tenures.
 There will be a lot of debate about their achievements.